GideonZ/1541u-documentation/hardware/led.rst

 **Power LED**

 The power pin is provided with a 260KHz PWM signal, the PWM signal makes the LED less bright.
-The U64 has an on-board resistor to lower the current.
+The U64 has an on-board 220 ohms series resistor to lower the current, the supplied voltage 3.3V.

 **Drive activity LED**